John-Abbott-College/1P6-Notes/Markdown/14_while_loop_counters_accumulators.md

 A `counter` is a regular `int`  variable, that can be used to keep track of how many times a process is repeated.

-Every time something of interest happens, the counter will be increased (or incremented) or decreased (or decremented).
+Every time something of interest happens, the counter will be increased (incremented) or decreased (decremented).

 > **Note**: Unlike most humans, programmers **count starting at 0 (zero)**, *not 1 (one)*.